kaalam/document.source/jazz_reference/pages/api_ref_core.md

 with a vector of bytes (a file).

-### Spaces in Core
+### Fields in Core

-The `Core` uses a Space (that supports basic persisted key/value functionality) to store the snippets.
+The `Core` uses `Field` (a Space that supports basic persisted key/value functionality) to store the snippets.
 These spaces are persisted in a configurable database.
-You create a new space with `//bop/space_name.new` like in any other container.
+You create a new space with `//bop/field_name.new` like in any other container.

 ### Snippets in Core